Dave Rubin: Gender and sexuality

 Rubin is gay and supports same-sex marriage.
-However, he has also said that he would not take legal action against a Christian baker if one refused to make a wedding cake for his wedding.
+He has said he would not take legal action against a Christian baker if one refused to make a wedding cake for his wedding, as in the Masterpiece Cakeshop v.
+Colorado Civil Rights Commission case.
+Rubin also said that it would be equally wrong to force a Jewish painter "to take commissions of Hitler imagery from a Nazi sympathizer".
 In 2022, Rubin spoke out against rainbow logos for gay pride month.
+In a 2019 interview with Sky News, he stated, "Whether you're gay or straight or black or white or female or trans, those things are actually completely irrelevant other than your thoughts; your thoughts and actions are what matters."

-His Twitter account was suspended after he retweeted a tweet in which Jordan Peterson misgendered actor Elliot Page.
+His Twitter account was suspended in 2022 after he retweeted a tweet in which Jordan Peterson misgendered actor Elliot Page.
+Rubin was defended by conservatives Douglas Murray and John Cardillo who criticized the suspension.
+On one occasion on his show Rubin said "If I found out a teacher talked to my 6-year-old about gender or sexuality, I might kill that person."

 Law enforcement

-In 2022, Rubin criticized Democrat politicians for supporting the defund the police movement and accused of them of "demonizing" law enforcement.
+In 2022, Rubin criticized Democratic politicians for supporting the defund the police movement and accused them of "demonizing" law enforcement.
 Rubin supported an effort to fire Los Angeles district attorney George Gascón.
-Rubin supports criminal justice reform and reforming drug sentencing.
-Rubin opposes the death penalty.
+Rubin supports criminal justice reform and reforming drug sentencing, and opposes the death penalty.

 Israel

 Rubin is a supporter of Israel.
 While still part of the progressive Young Turks network, Rubin believed that the network "whitewashed crucial details" about the conduct of Hamas during the 2014 Gaza War.
 In an interview with The Jerusalem Post, Rubin stated, "The future of the [Democratic Party] seems to be this radical socialist base that believes for one group to succeed, another has to fail."
 He went on to state that this is why progressive Democrats like Ilhan Omar, Rashida Tlaib, and Linda Sarsour (who he thinks are "true antisemites") have an anti-Israel and anti-Jewish view.

-Rubin stated in an interview with Alan Mendoza on J-TV, "First off, this idea … that anti-Zionism somehow is not antisemitism is crazy."
-Rubin went on to say that there are many Christian- and Muslim-majority countries and that "there's one tiny Jewish country again with … seven million people or so, twenty percent of whom … are Arab and have [… the exact same rights as the Israelis.
+Rubin stated in an interview with Alan Mendoza on J-TV, "First off, this idea ... that anti-Zionism somehow is not antisemitism is crazy."
+Rubin went on to say that there are many Christian- and Muslim-majority countries and that "there's one tiny Jewish country again with ... seven million people or so, twenty percent of whom ... are Arab and have [...] the exact same rights as the Israelis.
 Not to say there aren't some problems in Israel.
 Of course, there are.
-But … it is by far the most tolerant society in the entire Middle East."
+But ... it is by far the most tolerant society in the entire Middle East."